 Land-Use and Development Standards: The stated intent of the Mixed-Use (M-U) District promotes efficient land use by facilitating compact, high-intensity development, minimizing the amount of land needed for surface parking and other facilities.
 As such, development standards are not restrictive, and the developer is able to propose a site layout tailored to this specific development.
-The project meets or exceeds all design and development standards for the Mixed-Use (M-U) District established in Section 5A-8-5 of the City Code, with the exception of residential parking and the placement of residential on ground floors, as analyzed further in this report.
+The project meets/exceeds all design and development standards for the Mixed-Use (M-U) District established in Section 5A-8-5 of the City Code, with the exception of residential parking and the placement of residential on ground floors, as analyzed further in this report.

 Density/Unit Mix: There are no density restrictions within the Mixed-Use District.
 The resulting density proposed by the project is approximately 10.6 units/acre.
-The table below summarize the unit mix that is anticipated for the multi-family apartment building.
+See the summary table below.